 Reduce red meat (particularly beef, pork and lamb), poultry and seafood, as these are primary sources of purines.
 Aim to have no more than one serving of any meat (including poultry) or fish per day, and it may be helpful to have 1-2 meat-free days each week.

-There are certain foods that are very high amounts of purines and should be considerably limited, if not avoided completely.
+There are certain foods that have very high amounts of purines and should be considerably limited, if not avoided completely.
 These include:

 |Meat Sources||Liver, heart, kidney, sweetbreads, ox, game (eg, venison, pheasant, rabbit).|